krishnamami/Fine_Tuning_LLM/README.md

 * Task:

-  A task-specific dataset[gretelai/synthetic_text_to_sql](https://huggingface.co/datasets/gretelai/synthetic_text_to_sql) from Higging Face is curated and preprocessed to enable effective supervised fine-tuning of the LLM.
+  A task-specific dataset[gretelai/synthetic_text_to_sql](https://huggingface.co/datasets/gretelai/synthetic_text_to_sql) from Hugging Face is curated and preprocessed to enable effective supervised fine-tuning of the LLM.

 * Foundational Model: